brookiestein/syspowermanager/README.md

 $ git clone https://github.com/brookiestein/syspowermanager
 ```
 ##### Compilation
-Then proceed to the compilation:
+After that proceed to the compilation:
 ```
 $ make
 ```